DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 ### Responding to a request for information

 For all claims marked as ‘Information requested,’ the ESFA will describe its needs.
-For example, the ESFA could need the school’s bank details because the information it holds is out of date.
+For example, the ESFA could need the school’s bank details because the information it holds is outdated.

 In this situation, a support user must contact the school for relevant information.
 This interaction is carried out off-service via Zendesk.